moizumi99/camera_raw_processing/camera_raw.md

-    Requirement already satisfied: rawpy in /home/moiz/anaconda3/lib/python3.7/site-packages (0.13.0) Requirement already satisfied: numpy in /home/moiz/anaconda3/lib/python3.7/site-packages (from rawpy) (1.15.1) [33mYou are using pip version 19.0.1, however version 19.0.2 is available.
+    Requirement already satisfied: rawpy in /home/moiz/anaconda3/lib/python3.7/site-packages (0.13.0) Requirement already satisfied: numpy in /home/moiz/anaconda3/lib/python3.7/site-packages (from rawpy) (1.15.1) Requirement already satisfied: imageio in /home/moiz/anaconda3/lib/python3.7/site-packages (2.4.1)
-    You should consider upgrading via the 'pip install --upgrade pip' command.[0m Requirement already satisfied: imageio in /home/moiz/anaconda3/lib/python3.7/site-packages (2.4.1) [33mYou are using pip version 19.0.1, however version 19.0.2 is available.
-    You should consider upgrading via the 'pip install --upgrade pip' command.[0m
     E: Could not open lock file /var/lib/dpkg/lock-frontend - open (13: Permission denied)
     E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), are you root?